chinamike65/hugo-tuolesi/content/book3/book3en.md

 The wheel mantra is the mantra wheel.

 How to write it and how to visualize it must be very clear.

 (8) Performing wrathful ritual procedures for forcefully catching the attention of the meditational deities and protectors

-The trick to stimulate function refers to some methods of compulsory achievement and elimination of obstacles.
+These techniques refer to some methods of forcing achievement and elimination of obstacles.

 (9) Consecrating images and statues

-The soothing and consecrating methods include exorcising evil spirits, removing filth, contemplating Buddhas, welcoming Buddhas, making offerings, reciting mantras, transforming shapes, soothing the mind, consecrating the light, blessings, scattering flowers and praying for blessings, etc. There are many kinds of rituals.
+There are many kinds of rituals for exorcising evil spirits, removing filth, contemplating Buddha, welcoming Buddha, making offerings, reciting mantra, transforming form, soothing the mind, consecrating light, blessing, scattering flowers and praying for blessings.

-If there are stupas, halls, and statues that need consecration and blessing, as a Tantric Guru, you must be able to use these rituals proficiently.
+If there are stupas, halls, and statues that need consecration and blessing, as a Tantric Guru, you must be able to perform these rituals proficiently.

 (10) Making mandala offerings, performing the meditational practices (sadhana) and taking self initiations

-Mandala meditation offering method refers to mastering how to meditate on the mandala of Wisdom Deity, Ultimate Bliss, etc., and how to make offerings after meditating.
+Mandala meditation offering refers to mastering how to meditate on the mandala of Wisdom Deity, Ultimate Bliss, etc., and how to make dedications after meditating.

 55

 The above are the ten inner secret methods.
 As a tantric master, you need to have these abilities and cultivation bases.

-The double ten method is finished.

 (10) Understand the mandala making method.

 Mandala is the pure land of the deity.
-There are many types of mandala: three-dimensional, colorful sand model, color drawing, artistic conception mandala and so on.
+There are many types of mandala: three-dimensional, colorful sand models, color drawings, artistic conception mandala and so on.

-Some are written on paper and cloth, some are made of sand, and some are made of wood.
+Some are drawn on paper and cloth, some are made of sand, and some are made of wood.
 You must understand how to write and make mandala.

+The above are the ten inner secret methods.
+As a tantric master, you need to have these abilities and cultivation bases.

+These are the techniques of the two sets of ten.

-(11) Proficient in esoteric practice
+(11) Proficient in tantric practice

-As a vajra guru, one needs to be proficient in tantra's Taoist sequence, tantric practice method, tantra's vital points of qi, secondary and other methods.
+As a Vajra Guru, one needs to be proficient in stages of teh Tantric path, tantric techniques, tantra's vital points of qi, secondary and other methods.

-(12) Faith
+(12) Firm Belief

-Firm Faith includes faith in the guru, the Three Jewels, and the deity.
+Firm Belief includes faith in the guru, the Three Jewels, and your personal deity.

-As a guru, these beliefs must be firm and not regressed.
+As a guru, these beliefs must be firm and unwavering.

-(13) Pure root at root:
+(13) Pure at the root:

-refers to the six roots, eye, ear, nose, tongue, body, and mind.
+Internal sense bases: Refers to the six senses: eye, ear, nose, tongue, body, and mind.

 56

-Location:
+External sense bases:

-Refers to the six locations, form, sound, smell, taste, touch, and law.
+Refers to the six external sense objects: visible objects or form, sound, smell, taste, touch, and menatl objects.

-When the six sense organs correspond to the six sense organs in the external environment, if there is no affliction, then the sense organs are purified, that is, the six sense sense organs are purified.
+When the six sense organs correspond to the six sense domains in the external environment, if there is no obscuration, then the sense organs are purified.

 When the eyes look at external objects, they do not have thoughts, and do not generate greed, hatred, and delusion; when the ears hear other people's scolding, they do not get angry, and when they hear praise, they do not become arrogant.

+---

-The above are the thirteen conditions that a master of tantric empowerment needs to meet.
+These are the thirteen conditions that a master of tantric empowerment needs to meet.

 #### Section 2 - Getting close to the guru

- After understanding the requirements for a guru, if you encounter a guru with these virtues, you must rely on him, listen to the scriptures, listen to the Dharma, and study hard.
+ After understanding the requirements for a guru, if you encounter a guru with these virtues, you should accept him as your guru, listen to the scriptures, listen to the Dharma, and study hard.

-During the period of study, you may encounter many teachers who are full of virtues.
-Then, you should rely on one teacher and then practice meditation;
+While you are studying, you may encounter many virtuous teachers.
+Should you follow only one guru and then practice meditation;

-How to choose this?
+Or, if you meet a teacher, you should take refuge, and then rely on multiple teachers.

+How do we make the choice?

-Both Thongtunpa and Sangpowa were disciples of the Venerable Atisha, and they were outstanding in every aspect.
+Both Dromtönpa Gyelwé Jungné and Sangpowa (Ngog Legpai Sherab) were disciples of the Venerable Atisha, and they were outstanding in every aspect.

-Master Thongdunpa founded the Kadam School.
-Master Sangpowa was a great translator and has made great contributions to the spread of Buddhism in Tibet, but the way they relied on their masters is completely different.
+Master Dromtönpa was the main leader of the Kadam tradition.
+Master Sangpowa was a great translator and has made great contributions to the spread of Buddhism in Tibet, but the way they relied on their guru is completely different.

 Master Sangpowa had many teachers, and when he heard that there were people teaching the Dharma, he would listen to them.